Excel like filter in Blazor Gantt Chart component

 }

-After filtering the column, the Gantt Chart will display the built-in filtered icon with predefined styles by default.
-The filtered icon can also be customized using the .e-gantt .e-filtered::before class for enhanced project visualization.
+When a column is filtered, the Gantt Chart displays a default icon with predefined styles.
+You can customize this icon using the .e-gantt .e-filtered::before CSS class for enhanced project visualization.

 @using Syncfusion.Blazor.Gantt